Operating Room Assistant Career Overview and Employment Outlook

 Operating room assistants who are certified and willing to relocate should have the best job opportunities, according to the BLS.
 Qualified operating room assistants can choose from either the Certified Surgical Technologist exam administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) or the Tech in Surgery - Certified exam administered by the National Center for Competency Testing (NCCT).

 Related to Operating Room Assistant

 - Recently Updated

-Operating room assistants, also known as surgical technologists or operating room technicians, help with surgical procedures...
+Operating room assistants, who are also known as surgical technologists, organize and prep equipment in the operating room and...

 - Operating Room Technologist Course Information

 - How to Become an Operating Room Attendant

 - Career Information for a Degree in Communications Technologies

 - Top Master's Programs for Human Resource Management - Jacksonville, FL